pooyanosk1382/Trees/README.md

 # Btree
 In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
 The B-tree generalizes the binary search tree, allowing for nodes with more than two children.
 Unlike other self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relatively large blocks of data, such as databases and file systems.

+# AVL tree
+In computer science, an AVL tree (named after inventors Adelson-Velsky and Landis) is a self-balancing binary search tree.
+It was the first such data structure to be invented.
+In an AVL tree, the heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.
+Lookup, insertion, and deletion all take O(log n) time in both the average and worst cases, where n n is the number of nodes in the tree prior to the operation.
+Insertions and deletions may require the tree to be rebalanced by one or more tree rotations.

+The AVL tree is named after its two Soviet inventors, Georgy Adelson-Velsky and Evgenii Landis, who published it in their 1962 paper "An algorithm for the organization of information".